- This event has passed.

 A frequent recitalist, oratorio and concert soloist, Mr. Culver sang in the U.S. premiere of Erwin Schulhoff’s H.M.S.
 Royal Oak with the Cleveland Chamber Symphony.

-Brian Keith Johnson, Baritone
+Brian Keith Johnson, Bass

 Brian Keith Johnson has performed many roles in opera from Figaro in il barbiere di Siviglia to Ford in Falstaff.
 As a member of Actors’ Equity Association, he has also performed a variety of musical theater roles ranging from Jim in Big River to Father/God in Children of Eden.